What is Obesity in Childhood?

 Addressing Cultural and Socioeconomic Factors

-A complete understanding of childhood obesity demands that we acknowledge the disparities in obesity rates among different ethnic and socioeconomic groups.
+A complete understanding of obesity demands that we acknowledge the disparities in obesity rates among different ethnic and socioeconomic groups.
 Socioeconomic status can impact access to healthy food and safe spaces for physical activity.
 Cultural attitudes towards body image and food are additional elements at play.
 It’s crucial to recognize and address these disparities to ensure that every child has an equal chance at a healthy future.

 Government Initiatives and Regulations: Agents of Change